 - Primary registrations (Box B1) are those where the province of registration reflects the registrant's primary jurisdiction of practice. - Secondary registrations (Box B2) represent OTs who work in more than one jurisdiction concurrently and are registered by the proper authorities.
-This prevents the double-counting of some OTs who register in more than one jurisdiction.
-The methodology that identifies primary and secondary registrations is explained in detail in the Data quality section of this report.
+These secondary registrations are excluded from the supply, with exceptions based on jurisdiction-specific requests.
+For more information, see the Data quality section of this report.